marado/MEP-emails/README.md

 This is a simple and ugly hack, but running this script will allow you to have a list of all MEPs email addresses.

+## Notes
-Pull requests, issues, enhancements and ideas are most welcome.
+* Pull requests, issues, enhancements and ideas are most welcome.
+* This script uses xml2csv, which is part of [xmlutils](https://pypi.org/project/xmlutils/).